nautobot/helm-charts/charts/nautobot/README.md

 See the [Nautobot caching documentation](https://nautobot.readthedocs.io/en/stable/additional-features/caching/#using-redis-sentinel) for more information on configuring Nautobot with Sentinel.

+This helm chart's support for Redis Sentinel is still in an early alpha/beta phase you should use this feature cautiously.

 ### Existing Secrets

 If you don't want to pass values through helm for either Redis or PostgreSQL there are a few options.
 If you want to deploy PostgreSQL and Redis with this chart: